 Undergraduate Medical Education

-Letter from the Medical Director for Undergraduate Medical Education, Dr. Michael A. Kalil, Jr.:
+Letter from the Medical Director for Undergraduate Medical Education, Nicholas Perchiniak, MD

-We are excited to expand medical education at Beebe Healthcare!
+Welcome to medical education at Beebe Healthcare!
 Located in Lewes, DE in Sussex County, medical students will have an outstanding opportunity to experience the friendly atmosphere of a rural community hospital, committed to comprehensive patient care.

-All students get full access to our hospitals – including libraries and classrooms.
-Students will also be granted the opportunity to utilize education resources at the Margaret H. Rollins School of Nursing, including virtual patient simulation.
-Students will use Cerner electronic medical record and Dragon dictation.
+As part of the R. Randall Rollins Center for Medical Education, students will receive full access to our hospitals – including libraries and classrooms.
+Students will also utilize educational resources at the Margaret H. Rollins School of Nursing, including our accredited simulation lab and participate in weekly didactic programs as well.

 Medical Director for Undergraduate Medical Education